HamKDaBu11/gibson/README.md

    Using yarn:

    ``yarn dev``

    Open http://localhost:3000 in your browser to view the app.

+## TailwindCSS Setup

+TailwindCSS is used for styling in this project.
+It provides a utility-first CSS framework for rapid UI development.
+The configuration is pre-set, and you can start using it immediately.

+ 1. **Customizing TailwindCSS**: Update the tailwind.config.js file to extend styles or include additional plugins.

+ 2. **Using Tailwind Classes**: Apply Tailwind’s utility classes directly in your components for styling.

+For more details, visit the [TailwindCSS documentation](https://tailwindcss.com/docs/installation).

+## Acknowledgments

+ - [Gibson](https://www.gibson.com/en-US/) for inspiring this project.

+ - [Next.js](https://nextjs.org/) for the amazing framework.

+ - [TailwindCSS](https://tailwindcss.com/) for the incredible styling tools.

+ - The open-source community for tools and resources.